Santa Fe Stew Ole

 • 1/2 t pepper

-In a large stockpot, combine roast, water, onion, and bay leaves.
+In a ceramic pot or dutch oven, combine roast, water, onion, and bay leaves.
 Bring to a boil.
 Reduce heat to simmer and cook until meat is tender, about 3 hours.
 Remove meat from pot and set aside.
-Strain broth and skim off fat.
-Cut meat into pieces.
-Place strained broth, meat, and remaining ingredients into stockpot and bring to a boil.
-Reduce heat and simmer until vegetables are tender, about 20-25 minutes.
-Serve hot.
+Strain broth.
+Allow broth and meat to cool.
+Cut meat into pieces, place it in the broth and refrigerate in the pot overnight.

 (adapted from www.torahbytes.org)